onebeyond/notion-exporter/README.md

 # Notion Exporter 🛫

+:warning: **This is a fork maintained by One Beyond.**.
+The fork started with the commit [`712b4a9`](https://github.com/yannbolliger/notion-exporter/commit/712b4a92882dcaef44e5625e258da4010a027155) from the original repository.
+The original repository is located at [yannbolliger/notion-exporter](https://github.com/yannbolliger/notion-exporter)

 A simple CLI tool and TypeScript library for exporting Markdown and CSV files from any [Notion.so](https://notion.so) page.
 The tool relies on the export feature of Notion's web-app, hence you get exactly the Markdown and CSV you'd